lunarmodules/Penlight/doc/manual/08-additional.md

 well-defined mission, since the result of garbage-collecting file objects is to close them.

-#### Enforcing a Range for a Parameter
+#### Enforcing a Range and Enumerations

 The type specifier can also be of the form '(' MIN '..'
-MAX ')'.
+MAX ')' or a set of strings separated by '|'.

     local lapp = require 'pl.lapp'
     local args = lapp [[
         Setting ranges
         <x> (1..10)  A number from 1 to 10
         <y> (-5..1e6) Bigger range
+        <z> (slow|medium|fast)
     ]]

     print(args.x,args.y)

-Here the meaning is that the value is greater or equal to MIN and less or equal to MAX; there is no provision for forcing a parameter to be a whole number.
+Here the meaning of ranges is that the value is greater or equal to MIN and less or equal to MAX.

-You may also define custom types that can be used in the type specifier:
+An 'enum' is a _string_ that can only have values from a specified set.

+#### Custom Types

+There is no builti-in way to force a parameter to be a whole number, but you may define a custom type that does this:

     lapp = require ('pl.lapp')